Oradea: Education

 The structure of the university contains academic education, postgraduate education, and scientific research.

 Research within the University of Oradea is developing in natural and physical sciences, as well as in the area of social and human sciences, covering Mathematics, Physics, Chemistry, Life Sciences, Agricultural Sciences, Medical Sciences, Technological Sciences, Economical Sciences, Geography, History, Juridical Sciences and Law, Linguistics, Pedagogy, Political Sciences, Psychology, Letters and Arts, Sociology, and Philosophy.

 The Sulyok István Reform College was founded in the spring of 1990 by the Királyhágómelléki Reform Church.
 In 1999, the school became entirely independent from the Protestant Theology College of Cluj-Napoca and changed its name to Partium Christian University.
 It presently operates with 12 faculties and a student body of 1400 and is taught in Hungarian.

+In the 2020s Oradea has seen an acceleration of development in the educational field, including the modernization and construction of daycares, kindergartens and primary/middle/high schools as well as the introduction of Romania's first dual-teaching school and the building of housing for university students.